sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 It can be downloaded in several different varieties, including prepackaged builds as well as more customizable and extendable versions as well.
 In addition to powering hundreds of well-known websites, there's a version to [build responsive email templates](http://foundation.zurb.com/emails.html) as well.

+**Update 2017-02-05:** I'm starting to work with [@Phlow](https://github.com/Phlow/) and another contributor on GitHub to port his wonderful theme [Feeling Responsive](https://github.com/Phlow/feeling-responsive) from Foundation 5 to Foundation 6 and was astonished to learn not only does Foundation 6 support ARIA and RTL languages, it's also 50% smaller than Foundation 5.
+Wow!
+{: .notice--info}

 **[Bootstrap](http://getbootstrap.com/)**
 <br>This framework needs little introduction.
 Born out of Twitter, Bootstrap is one of the most well-known and widely deployed CSS frameworks out there.
 I used this at Sears to build out their new product detail pages back when Backbone was still being used to create <abbr="Single-Page Apps">SPAs</abbr>.
 After a few years with no new versions, the Bootstrap team seems to have gotten things together and is starting releasing updates on a more frequent cadence.